arunkpv/vsd-hdp/docs/Day_15.md

       - i.e., the velocity of the carriers is proportional to the electrical field, independent of the value of that field.
 In other words, the carrier mobility is a constant.
   - However, at high electric field strengths, the carriers fail to follow this linear model.
-  - When the electrical field along the channel reaches a critical value $\xi_c$, the velocity of the carriers tends to saturate due to scattering effects (collisions suffered by the carriers).
+  - When the electrical field along the channel reaches a critical value $E_c$, the velocity of the carriers tends to saturate due to scattering effects (collisions suffered by the carriers).

 | ![CircuitDesignWorkshop_D2_VelocitySaturation_Rabaey](/docs/images/CircuitDesignWorkshop/CircuitDesignWorkshop_D2_VelocitySaturation_Rabaey.png) |
 |:---|